ta4j/ta4j-wiki/Data-Sources.md

 HttpClientWrapper mockHttpClient = mock(HttpClientWrapper.class);

-// Inject into data source (caching disabled by default) YahooFinanceBarSeriesDataSource loader = new YahooFinanceBarSeriesDataSource(mockHttpClient);
+// Inject into data source (caching disabled by default) YahooFinanceHttpBarSeriesDataSource loader = new YahooFinanceHttpBarSeriesDataSource(mockHttpClient);
 // or
-CoinbaseBarSeriesDataSource loader = new CoinbaseBarSeriesDataSource(mockHttpClient);
+CoinbaseHttpBarSeriesDataSource loader = new CoinbaseHttpBarSeriesDataSource(mockHttpClient);

 // Configure mock behavior
 when(mockHttpClient.send(any(), any())).thenReturn(mockResponse);